kirby-rocket/AWS-Solutions-Hub/README.md

 ## Getting Started

+1. **Fork or Clone the Repository:**

+- To keep the main repository clean and maintainable, please fork this repository to your own GitHub account or clone it to your local machine.
+This way, you can work on your own version without affecting the original project.
+- If you want to contribute back, consider making a pull request with your changes instead of pushing directly to the main repository.

+2. **Follow the Setup Guides:**

-To get started with the projects in this repository, follow the respective setup guides and project descriptions.
-Each section includes step-by-step instructions to help you implement various AWS services effectively.
+- Navigate through the respective setup guides and project descriptions for detailed instructions.
+Each section includes step-by-step guidance to help you implement various AWS services effectively.

 ## Contributing